poiyomi/PoiyomiDocs/docs/special-fx/pathing.md

 description: Pathing enables a special effect that follows along a path defined from a gradient.
 It is used for complex effects, such as an Emission traveling across a Material.
 keywords: [pathing, gradient, special effect, special fx, effect, poiyomi, shader]
 ---
-import PoiVideo from '@site/src/components/PoiVideo'

 Pathing is a powerful and flexible way to create effects that follow along paths defined using gradients.
 It can be used for complex effects like emissions traveling across a material, or selectively showing an underlying texture based on a defined path.

-:::note Documentation Info
+:::info Documentation Info
-Options in this section labeled **"R/G/B/A"** each correspond to a common option with separate values for each different channel of the gradient.
+Options in this section will be labeled as **"R/G/B/A"**, each corresponding to a common option with separate values for each different channel of the gradient.

+For example, "`R Path Type`" will be documented here as "`R/G/B/A Path Type`" instead.
 :::

 <PoiVideo url='/vid/special-fx/4paths.mp4' width='300px'/>
 <em>Example of Paths used on the lines of this Jacket.
 Notice the timing of each Path as they animate.</em>

+## Path Source

+- `Type`: **Dropdown**, Options: `Tex Gradient`/`UV Gradient`

+Choice of what Path Gradient should be used.

+- `Tex Gradient`: Uses a Texture to fetch the Gradient.
+- `UV Gradient`: Fetches the gradient from the UV of the mesh.

+## Blend Mode

+- `Type`: **Dropdown**, Options: `Replace`/`Add`/`Multiply`

+Choice of blending operator to use for the Pathing gradient.

 ## Gradient Type